oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 12. Set the necessary restrictions (or inherit parent restrictions).
 13. Add a landing page linked to Health and Pharmacy.
 14. Click **Save**.

-This way, we create all the required first level menus.
+This way, we create all the required first-level menus.

-.. note:: Make sure that you create first level nodes from Web Catalog 2017 in the nodes section on the left of the page.
+.. note:: Make sure you create first-level nodes from Web Catalog 2017 in the nodes section on the left of the page.

 .. image:: /user/img/marketing/web_catalogs/use_case/Create1RootNode.png
    :alt: The details of the Web Catalog 2017